System Design Interview Prep for Indian Engineers

 Books

-- "Designing Data-Intensive Applications" by Martin Kleppmann: The single best book on distributed systems concepts.
+- "Designing Data-Intensive Applications" by Martin Kleppmann: Arguably the single best book on distributed systems concepts.
 Dense but incredibly thorough.
-I read it twice.
+I read it twice and got something new the second time through.

 - "System Design Interview" by Alex Xu (Vol 1 & 2): Practical, structured walkthroughs of common design problems.
-Great for pattern recognition.
+Great for pattern recognition and building muscle memory.

 YouTube Channels